stellyes/localconvert/readme.md

 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes and test thoroughly with various formats
 4. Test both processing modes (convert and upscale)
-5. Test on both CPU and GPU if possible
+5. Test with and without Cloudinary credentials
 6. Commit with clear messages: `git commit -m "Add feature description"`
 7. Push to your fork: `git push origin feature-name`
 8. Open a pull request